English

 Core Components of an Effective Labeling Architecture

-A robust data labeling architecture consists of five interconnected components that work together to ensure quality, scalability, and efficiency.
+A solid data labeling architecture consists of five interconnected components that work together to ensure quality, scalability, and efficiency.

 1. Data Ingestion and Preparation